Artexety/inflatecpp/README.md

     Inflate++ (with checksum)        118,399 (91%)
     Inflate++ (without checksum)     110,238 (85%)

-This project is developed by Artexety inspired by Mark Adlers zlib decompression.
-The adler checksum compution by Mark Adler.
-All code is licensed under the [permissive free software license (MIT)](https://mit-license.org).
-All mentions are included in the source code.

 ## Usage
 First, you need to include all source files given in this repository to your project.
 Then include "decompressor.h" in your code and you are done.